 Gallery of Terrestrial Plants

-Invasive species are plants, insects, and other organisms that were either accidentally or intentionally introduced from other places that cause harm to the things we value.
-Once established, invasive species can negatively impact agriculture, recreation, forestry, human heath, the environment, and the economy.
+Introduced invasive plants have been accidentally or intentionally introduced from other places and cause harm to the things we value.
+Once established, these species can negatively impact agriculture, recreation, forestry, human heath, the environment, and the economy.